There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 FAQ about using WhatsApp in China

-Yes and no. You can still use WhatsApp in China, but only for text messaging.
+Only for text messaging.
 You can’t send and receive files like photos and videos, or make or receive phone calls and video chats.
-If you want to do that, you’ll need to get a VPN before you arrive in China.
+If you want to do that, you’ll need to get a VPN and/or eSIM before you arrive in China.

 Are there any WhatsApp alternatives?